 - Fasten seams or joints together with welds, bolts, cement, rivets, solder, caulks, metal drive clips, or bonds to assemble components into products or to repair sheet metal items.

-Sheet Metal Workers with little to no experience tend to make between $25760 and $33310 while the more experienced ones make over $61460 per year.
+Sheet Metal Workers with little to no experience tend to make between $27780 and $35390 while the more experienced ones can earn over $64970 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Sheet Metal Worker is to move to a higher paying state like AK.
-Right now, the highest paying states for Sheet Metal Workers are AK, IL, NY, HI and MN.
+One of the easiest ways to increase your salary as a Sheet Metal Worker is to move to a higher paying state like HI.
+Right now, the highest paying states for Sheet Metal Workers are HI, NY, IL, MN and WA.

-3 other factors that can increase your salary as A Sheet Metal Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Sheet Metal Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Sheet Metal Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Sheet Metal Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons